top of page

 Eye Movement Desensitisation and Reprocessing (EMDR) is a well-established therapy for trauma, anxiety, and emotional difficulties.
-If you’re new to EMDR, you may want to start with What Is EMDR Therapy? before exploring this intensive option.
+If you’re new to EMDR, you may want to start with What Is EMDR Therapy? before exploring this intensive option, which explains the basics.

 In recent years, a more immersive format - the EMDR Intensive - has become increasingly popular.
 It offers the same evidence-based approach as standard EMDR, but in a faster, more focused way.